DevOcho/portal/README.md

 # portal
-Reference application for running a web application in `auto`
+Reference application for running a web server in `auto`

 ## Config